-The children are settling in nicely, getting to know one another, exploring their surroundings and learning routines.
+The children are settling in well, getting to know one another, exploring their surroundings, and learning routines.
 For the first few weeks, we concentrate mainly on safety rules in the school and daily routines.
-If you are not getting a lot of information about your child’s day at school, we suggest asking them specific questions (Who did you play with at recess today?
+If you are not getting a lot of information about your child’s day at school, we suggest asking them more specific questions (Who did you play with at recess today?
 What song/movement activity do you like best?
 What was the read aloud book today?), this may help elicit more details from them.

 -Please send in a 4×6” family photo as soon as possible.
 We are hoping to fill our Family Wall.

 -Your child needs an extra change of clothes to be left at school in case of accidents or spills.
 Having clothes readily available helps keep the classroom running smoothly and keeps occasional toileting accidents more discreet.
 Please send these in if you have not done so already.

 -Correspondence between parents and teacher is being done by email only this year. firstname.lastname@example.org or email@example.comWe are using zip bags to send home your child’s work or any school correspondence.
 Please return zip bags to school in your child’s backpack every day.

 -As we are storing backpacks in a large bin in the classroom, we ask that families please remove all extra items from backpacks and leave them at home.
 The children need only to bring their lunch bags, water bottles and masks to school.
 They do not need toys/pencil cases, etc.

 -Many of our students are struggling to open lunch containers and packaged items during our nutrition breaks.
 Please practice with lunch containers at home and make small snips in packaging so that your child can open food independently.
 School staff are trying to refrain from handling any of our students’ food, especially with all of the cleaning protocol in place.
 Please check to see if your child can pack up their lunch containers independently after eating.